Male Eyelid Lift – Blepharoplasty in Newcastle & Sydney NSW by Dr Scott Turner Plastic Surgeon

 You should steer away from any activities that will strain your eyes for the initial few days.
 It is suggested that you keep your head elevated during this period.
 You should be able to drive and return to work once the pain is eased and you are free from any narcotic pain medication.

-Different types of Eyelid surgery
+Different types of Eyelid surgery for men

 - Upper Eyelid Surgery